Topology Learning of unknown Networked Linear Dynamical System excited by Cyclostationary inputs: INTRODUCTION

 \section{INTRODUCTION}

-Network representations often form an integral part in modeling the behavior of complex systems; examples include power grids \cite{deka2017structure}, water and gas distribution systems \cite{cunha1999water,dymkou2007graph}, thermal management systems \cite{walchli2010combined}, neuronal networks in the brain \cite{brainnetwork}, climate network \cite{KimNorth1997}, social network \cite{scott1988social} and the finance network \cite{chi2010network}.
-Network representations constitute multiple agents which interact among each other constrained by a graph topology.
+Network representations often form an integral part in modeling the behavior of complex systems; examples include power grids \cite{deka2017structure}, thermal management systems \cite{walchli2010combined}, neuronal networks in the brain \cite{brainnetwork}, climate networks \cite{KimNorth1997}, social networks \cite{scott1988social} and the finance networks \cite{chi2010network}.
+Network representations constitute multiple agents which interact amongst each other constrained by a graph topology.
 Significant insights on the temporal and spatial evolution of the system dynamics can be gleaned using the abstractions of a network which can be employed for efficient resource management, control of assets and fault diagnosis.
-For example, in epidemiology, understanding the spatial evolution of the virus spread is of interest, for, detecting the initial source, predicting the future impact, and implementing control measures, to limit or eradicate the virus.
+For instance, in epidemiology, understanding the spatial evolution of the virus spread is of interest for detecting the initial source, predicting the future impact, implementing control measures, and to limit or eradicate the virus.
+An important application that will be visited later in this article is about ocean currents, which are bulk movement of water from one region to another in the ocean and has a network representation.
+The regions are considered as nodes of the network and the current direction is represented as a network edge.
+Ocean currents affect the Earth's climate, navigation, rescue operations in ocean, coastal climate and economy.

-With the rapid deployment of smart and inexpensive sensors, unveiling the interaction structure among agents from high fidelity data has become possible for many applications.
-Approaches for identifying the dependency structure of a network of agents interacting dynamically can be broadly classified into two categories: passive and active.
-In the active learning approach, planned interventions/alterations are made to the network and the constituent agents and the effects of the changes introduced are studied to identify network structure \cite{nabi2014network}.
-Passive learning, also termed non-invasive learning, learns the interaction structure without interfering with the functioning of the system \cite{pearl2009causality}, \cite{meinshausen2006high}, \cite{friedman2008sparse}.
-Among others, time series data from agents can be analyzed for topology learning using multivariate Wiener filtering \cite{materassi2012problem,talukdar2020physics} and directed information graphs \cite{quinn2015directed}.
+Approaches for learning the dependency structure of a network of dynamical systems is broadly classified into two categories: passive and active approaches.
+In the active learning approach, planned interventions/alterations are made to the network and the constituent agents, and the effects of the changes introduced are studied to identify network structure \cite{nabi2014network}.
+Passive learning, also termed non-invasive learning, learns the interaction structure without interfering with the functioning of the system \cite{friedman2008sparse, pearl2009causality}.
+Among others, time-series data from agents can be analyzed for exact structure learning (topology) using multivariate Wiener filtering \cite{materassi2012problem,talukdar2020physics} and directed information graphs \cite{quinn2015directed}.
+Note, our article focuses on learning the topology or the exact interaction graph among agents of dynamical system, and not restricted to learning the moral graph or the conditional independence graph \cite{chandrasekaran2010latent}.